-My paintings are the products and responses of my subconscious to my surroundings.
+My paintings are the products and responses to my surroundings.

 In making abstract paintings, I explore relations and interactions between colours and shapes with reference and inspiration from architectural space where I experience daily.
 Each piece captures the moving conditions of light and time.
 Through subtractive simplification, my work transcends flat images or physical objects, and documents introspective moments.
-In architectural spaces, I notice the light and shadow to be an important pair; therefore I choose to include actual light and shadow in the painting, often by combining two panels or canvases, the space in between the surfaces is activated with the colour and shape extending from the front.
-Sides are partially painted, therefore the colours are reflected on the wall, creates an illusionistic continuation from the front surface.
+In architectural spaces, I notice the light and shadow to be an important pair; therefore I choose to include actual light and shadow in the painting, often by combining two panels or canvases, and by activating the space in between the surfaces with the colour and shape extending from the front.
+Sides are partially painted, so the colours are reflected on the wall, creates an illusionistic continuation from the front surface.
 A visual duality is constructed—what exist on the surfaces are not only the opaque paints but also the more breathable light and shadow in contrast.